ringmesh/web/docs/features/file_formats.md

 Beyond that, RINGMesh provides an extensible design to ease your possibility to add new file formats.
 We present here an exhaustive list of input and output file formats currently supported by RINGMesh.
-These file formats are different if you are dealing with GeoModels in 3D or if you are dealing with a cross section of a GeoModels in 2D.
+These file formats are different if you are dealing with GeoModels in 3D or if you are dealing with a 2D cross section of a GeoModel (called `GeoModel2D`).

 ## Input/Output GeoModels in 3D